Diffeological Coarse Moduli Spaces of Stacks over Manifolds: Differentiable Stacks

 \section{Differentiable Stacks}

 \labell{s:differentiable stacks}

-This section assumes that the reader is familiar with Lie groupoids, their actions and principal bundles, the localization of the category of Lie groupoids and its equivalence to differentiable stacks over manifolds.
-Our main resource for this theory is Lerman's survey on the topic, \cite{lerman}.
-In this section, we show that the quotient diffeology on the orbit space $G_0/G_1$ of a Lie groupoid $G$ matches the diffeology associated to $\coarse(BG)$ (\hypref{t:orbitspace}{Theorem}).
-Then in the remainder of the section, we discuss the relationship between principal $G$-bundles and plots of the orbit space $G_0/G_1$.
+This section assumes that the reader is familiar with Lie groupoids, their actions and principal bundles, the localization of the $2$-category of Lie groupoids via bibundles and its equivalence to differentiable stacks over manifolds.
+(One could also consider localizations \`a la Pronk \cite{pronk} using generalized morphisms, or \`a la Roberts \cite{roberts} using anafunctors; to keep in the spirit of principal bundles, however, we choose bibundles.)
+Our main resource for this theory is Lerman's survey on the topic, \cite{lerman}; we refer to this for definitions of bibundles, $BG$, etc. In this section, we show that the quotient diffeology on the orbit space $G_0/G_1$ of a Lie groupoid $G$ matches the diffeology associated to $\coarse(BG)$ (\cref{t:orbitspace}).
+In the remainder of the section, we discuss the relationship between principal $G$-bundles and plots of the orbit space $G_0/G_1$, and an application to the ``relation space'' of a Lie groupoid (\cref{p:gerbiness}) that allows us to define a ``gerbe''.

+The following is a special case of a folklore theorem well-known to experts; we refer to the proof given in \cite{CLW}.